Genius

 Genius is a characteristic of original and exceptional insight in the performance of some art or endeavor that surpasses expectations, sets new standards for the future, establishes better methods of operation, or remains outside the capabilities of competitors.
-Genius is associated with intellectual ability and creative productivity, and may refer to a polymath who excels across many subjects.
+Genius is associated with intellectual ability and creative productivity.
+The term genius can also be used to refer to people characterised by genius, and/or to polymaths who excel across many subjects.

-There is no scientifically precise definition of a genius.
-The term is also defined as the exceptional ability itself, as simply genius without the article.
-In that sense of the word, sometimes genius is associated with talent, but several authors such as Cesare Lombroso and Arthur Schopenhauer systematically distinguish these terms.
+There is no scientifically precise definition of genius.
+When used to refer to the characteristic, genius is associated with talent, but several authors such as Cesare Lombroso and Arthur Schopenhauer systematically distinguish these terms.
 Walter Isaacson, biographer of many well-known geniuses, explains that although high intelligence may be a prerequisite, the most common trait that actually defines a genius may be the extraordinary ability to apply creativity and imaginative thinking to almost any situation.